 For more Asian recipes which can be made with 5 ingredients (or fewer), click this link.

-How to store
+๐ฅก How to Store

-Keep any leftover soup in an airtight container in the fridge (or freezer).
-To be honest, as you only end up with about 3 bowls of soup, there really shouldn't be any problem finishing it!
+To be honest, as you only end up with about 3 bowls of soup, there really shouldn't be any leftovers!

-Tips
+Expert Tips

-- You can also make black chicken & red dates soup in a slow cooker or double boiler.
+Tip #1: You can also make black chicken & red dates soup in a slow cooker or double boiler.

-- If you want to make it for more people, please increase the number of black chickens and water accordingly- if you just add more water, the taste will be too diluted.
+Tip #3: This recipe is only good for 2-3 people.
+It makes 2-3 Chinese bowls of soup after all the simmering which, to be honest, I can finish all by myself!
+If you want to make it for more people, please increase the number of black chickens and water accordingly- if you just add more water, the taste will be too diluted.

-Other Soup recipes
+Other Chinese Soup Recipes

 Equipment